VictoriaMetrics/VictoriaMetrics/docs/vmbackup.md

 ```

 It saves time and network bandwidth costs by performing server-side copy for the shared data from the `-origin` to `-dst`.
+Typical object storage just creates new names for already existing objects when performing server-side copy,
+so this operation should be fast and inexpensive.
+Unfortunately, there are object storage systems such as [S3 Glacier](https://aws.amazon.com/s3/storage-classes/glacier/),
+which make full copies for the copied objects during server-side copy.
+This may significantly slow down server-side copy
+and make it very expensive.

 ### Incremental backups